BrightspaceUI/create/README.md

 ### Test Reporting

-In order test reports to be submitted, the repo needs to be configured with `AWS_*` tokens with the correct permissions.
+In order for test reports to be submitted, the repo needs to be configured with `AWS_*` tokens with the correct permissions.

 Learn more in the [action docs](https://github.com/Brightspace/test-reporting-action?tab=readme-ov-file#set-up).